adrybakov/rad-tools/docs/source/user-guide/scripts.rst

 .. code-block:: bash

-    scrpt.py -f input_file -op output -on custom_output_name
+    script.py -f input_file -op output -on custom_output_name

-The sctructure of the *example* folder now should look like that:
+The structure of the *example* folder now should look like that:

 .. code-block:: text